 After determining the magazine's contents, the editor assigns articles to writers and photographers.
 The editor may have a clear vision of the topic or merely a rough outline.
 In any case, they supervise the article from writing through production, assisted by copy editors, assistant editors, fact checkers, researchers, and editorial assistants.
 The editor also sets a department budget and negotiates contracts with freelance writers, photographers, and artists.

 The magazine editor reviews each article, checking it for clarity, conciseness, and reader appeal.
 Frequently, the editor edits the manuscript to highlight particular items.
 Sometimes the magazine editor writes an editorial to stimulate discussion or mold public opinion.
 They also may write articles on topics of personal interest.

 Other editorial positions at magazines include the editor in chief, who is responsible for the overall editorial course of the magazine, the executive editor, who controls day-to-day scheduling and operations, and the managing editor, who coordinates copy flow and supervises production of master pages for each issue.

 Many magazines now have a presence on the Web; some are only available online.
-As magazine publishers create online editions, online editors have come to play a crucial role at magazines.
+As magazine publishers create online and mobile editions, online editors have come to play a crucial role at magazines.
 This type of editor selects and updates online content (text, audio, video) as well as coordinates the graphic look of the pages.
 They are sometimes called multimedia editors.
 Online editors may be supervised by online producers.
-Online editors also work for television and radio stations that have a presence on the Web.
+They also work for television and radio stations that have a presence on the Web.

 Some entry-level jobs in magazine editorial departments are stepping-stones to more responsible positions.
 Editorial assistants perform various tasks such as answering phones and correspondence, setting up meetings and photography shoots, checking facts, and typing manuscripts.
 Editorial production assistants assist in coordinating the layout of feature articles edited by editors and art designed by art directors to prepare the magazine for printing.